This spicy Mexican style diablo shrimp recipe, "camarones a la diabla", is fiery shrimp simmered in a homemade chili sauce, so quick and easy to make!

 What is Diablo Shrimp?

-Camarones a la Diabla, or "Diablo Shrimp", is a Mexican dish of succulent shrimp simmered in a spicy sauce made from dried Mexican peppers.
-I use a combination of peppers in this which is a great flavor builder and makes it extra spice, though you can easily adjust it to your own heat and flavor preferences.
+Camarones a la Diabla, or "Diablo Shrimp", is a Mexican seafood dish of succulent shrimp simmered in a spicy sauce made from dried Mexican peppers.
+I use a combination of peppers in this which is a great flavor builder and makes it extra spicy, though you can easily adjust it to your own heat and flavor preferences.

 The diablo shrimp can be served as either an appetizer or a main course, depending on your serving needs.
 It's done in 30 minutes or less, too!
 Even faster if you make the diablo sauce ahead of time.

-I love this recipe and think it could become one of your go-to dishes for quick and easy serving.
+I love this recipe and think it could become one of your go-to Mexican dishes for quick and easy serving.
 You can find it in Mexican restaurants, but why not make it at home?

 Let's talk about how to make Camarones a la Diabla, shall we?